Learn how to cook brats in the oven. Grab two ingredients, and in just 30 minutes, you'll have baked bratwurst. Easy and simple!

 - 1-2 teaspoons vegetable oil

-- Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.
-Line a sheet pan with foil or parchment paper.
+- Preheat the oven to 400°F/ 200°C. Line a sheet pan with foil or parchment paper (Notes 2, 3).

-- Place the sausages on the tray.
-Pour the oil on the palm of your hand and rub all the sausages with the oil.
-Bake for about 15 minutes.
+- Bake brats: Bake for about 15 minutes.
 Turn with tongs.
 Bake for another 15 minutes.

 - Check if they are done by cutting one in the middle; it should not be pink anymore.
 Alternatively, check with a meat thermometer.
 The inner temperature for pork sausages should be 150°F/ 65°C and for poultry sausages should be 160°F/ 70°C.

 - Serve immediately as suggested above.